springernature/shunter/docs/usage/configuration-reference.md

 }
 ```

 * `structure.templates` defines the location of the templates used to render the Shunter application's output.
-By default the value of this is 'view'
+By default the value of this is 'view'.

 * `structure.templateExt` defines the file extension that Shunter should use for templating.
-By default this is .dust as Dust is the default templating in use within Shunter
+By default this is .dust as Dust is the default templating in use within Shunter.

-* `structure.resources` defines the name of the directory used to house front-end resources including css, javascript and images, the default value is 'resources'
+* `structure.resources` defines the name of the directory used to house front-end resources including CSS, JavaScript and images, the default value is 'resources'.

-* `structure.styles` defines the name of the directory used to hold css files used in your shunter application.
-The default value is 'css'
+* `structure.styles` defines the name of the directory used to hold CSS files used in your shunter application.
+The default value is 'css'.

 * `structure.images` defines the directory used to hold image files used for presentation.
-This default value is 'img'
+This default value is 'img'.

-* `structure.scripts` defines the directory used to hold JavaScript files
+* `structure.scripts` defines the directory used to hold JavaScript files.

-* `structure.fonts` defines the directory directory used to hold web fonts
+* `structure.fonts` defines the directory directory used to hold web fonts.

 * `structure.tests` defines the directory used to hold the files that define your JavaScript and template tests.